saiichihashimoto/sanity-typed/packages/zod/_README.md

 It isn't perfect and is prone to errors, but it's a decent option if importing the config isn't viable.

 @[:markdown](../types/docs/considerations/types-vs-content-lake.md)

-### Doesn't run `custom` validations

-Sanity validations are run while parsing (eg `zod.parse(...)` will run `Rule.regex(...)`) except for the `custom` validator.
-There are a few reasons.
-The first one being that we can't provide the proper context fields:

-- `document`: possible
-- `path`: possible
-- `type`: possible
-- `parent`: possible
-- `schema`: not possible
-- `getClient`: not possible
-- `getDocumentExists`: not possible

-Besides that, specific validations are inpractical (or undesirable) to run.
-You may want to run validations against a service in the sanity studio but not where the zods are used.

-Finally, deciding which validations to run with zod is awkward.
-Any API which requires changing the native schema changes this project's promise and any extra fields to the zod function would be confusing.
-We could use environment variables (sanity prefixes all environment variables with `SANITY_`) but that's confusing and a difficult "opt in" experience, which can lead to accidentally calling unintended services in production.